La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **mi nelci ro tu voi xajmi ju melbi nanmu**
 > _I like all persons who are funny (whether or not beautiful)._

-And once again, we shouldn't forget the difference between connecting nouns and connecting parts of compound verbs:
+And once again, we shouldn't forget the difference between connecting arguments and connecting parts of compound relation constructs:

 > **mi ba vitke le pa pendo .e le pa speni**
 > _I will visit a friend and a spouse._